Deannem1/BioPage/README.md

 [This site has been published](https://deannem1.github.io/BioPage/)

-*This site was started during a bootcamp class
+*This site was started during a bootcamp class some of the code contained in the reset.css was obtained in that class